YeeTone/A3-CS109-2023Spring/docs/Readme.md

 * If one tetromino **exceeds the upper bound** of the field **(touching the bound is acceptable)**, the game will be **ended immediately** and you should output the field at this time.
 You can take a look at Sample 3, which indicates this kind of scene.
 * If a line is filled and the upper bound is exceeded at the same time, you should **first eliminate the line, then check the upper bound**.
 You can take a look at Sample 4, which indicates this kind of scene.

-Below is the 7 types of tetrominoes.
+Below is the 7 types of tetrominoes in our trivial tetris game.

 <div align="">
     <img src="https://user-images.githubusercontent.com/75410443/225082858-e90f017c-2377-4a38-95a9-8705d9bfe5b3.png" height=280>